medhinibr/Role-Tensor/README.md

 ## Overview
 **Role Tensor** is a web-based intelligent resume analysis system designed to democratize access to career tools.
 It assists users in creating **ATS-optimized resumes**, computing transparent **compatibility scores**, and generating automated **job role recommendations**.

+Unlike commercial alternatives, Role Tensor leverages **deterministic Natural Language Processing (NLP)** and rule-based algorithms to ensure fully explainable scoring without black-box magic.
+The system is built on a **Zero-Cost Architecture**, utilizing free-tier cloud services and local computation to provide enterprise-grade features for free.